 Will bed bugs get in your hair?
 Bed bugs are tiny insects known for their desire for the blood of humans and animals.
 But, considering their flat, oval-shaped bodies that enable them to hide in the tiniest cracks, you may also wonder if they can get in your hair or anywhere on your body.
 In this post, we talk about whether bed bugs can get in your hair and how to protect yourself from bed bug bites.Click for Eco Friendly Bed Bug Killer…

 Will bed bugs get in your hair?

-It is very rare to find an actual bed bug in your hair.
+It is very rare to find an actual Bed Bug in your hair.
 Bed Bugs prefer to stay out of sight and away from all movement.
-Hence, they will only wander to feed and move out of sight.
+They will only wander to feed and then quickly move out of sight.
 That said, it is plausible that they might try feeding through the scalp while you sleep, but they won’t make their home there.
 They don’t have the body structure for clinging to hair follicles.
-If, for any reason, they are in there, they can be easily washed out of the hair while you bathe.
+If, for any reason, they are in your hair, they can be easily washed out of the hair while you bathe.

-What other parts of the body can bed bugs live in?
+What other parts of the body can bed bugs live on?

 Interestingly, bed bugs don’t live on any part of the body.
 They only get in contact with people every few days to feed.
 As with your hair, bed bugs don’t have the anatomy to live on the skin.
 Because of the chances of their falling off, or getting washed away, they will prefer dark, stable, and undisturbed hiding places.

 If you found bugs in your hair, then you may be dealing with other insects.
 For instance, head lice are smaller than bed bugs and spend their entire lives in human scalps.
 However, unlike bed bugs, lice have crab-like claws, which they use to hold on.
 Scabies mites are another bug that moves from one person to the next through skin-to-skin contact.
 Scabies will actually burrow into the skin but don’t generally affect the scalp or hair.